MohanGsk/ApplicationInsights-Home/Samples/ConnectionStringDraft.md

 A connection string can be set by either in code, environment variable, CLI (Java only), or Configuration File.

+## Best practices

-We do not recommend setting both Connection String and Instrumentation key.
+- We do not recommend setting both Connection String and Instrumentation key.
 In the event that a user does set both, whichever was set last will take precidence.
+- Most users will only need to set the Instrumentation Key in their connection string.